 Camden Park — Houston, TX

-Good to know: playground, water play area, climbing wall, hummingbird sculpture, cool-touch slide, shade structures, picnic area, reading room.
+Good to know: playground, water play area, climbing wall, hummingbird sculpture, cool-touch slide, shade structures.

 Parent tip: Weekday mornings are the sweet spot here — it opened recently so word is spreading, but weekend afternoons can get busy fast.